 Refractive errors - particularly anisometropia

 Refractive errors can usually be corrected with glasses.
 Prescription lenses change how the lens of the eye focuses light.
 Unless vision is tested, a parent may not realise their child has a refractive error.
 This is particularly the case if the child has anisometropia.
-One eye might have good enough vision to get by with and, without anyone realising, amblyopia may develop in the eye not being used.
+One eye might have good enough vision to cope well enough and, without anyone realising, amblyopia may develop in the eye not being used.

 Other disorders that prevent clear vision